|Tim Roufs||extended search|

 So they get interested in one another.
 And they discussed things.
 They discussed many things.
 Like they would say, "Someday our camping grounds may become a big city -- a big city of the village of the Indian."(7)

 And finally they engaged -- when they got through discussing.

 They had plenty to eat.
 It was there for them.

 Maybe the girl, in this other camp, following the journey of her family, passed by the visitor she talked with earlier.

 And when that girl passed by his camp the young man told his folks, "I go."

 So that's the way it builds up and keeps spreading, children after children.
 That's the way Indians spread.
 It's love.
 It's personal.
 It's a discussion.
 It's expression from one another.
 It's exchanging views, looking for life, looking for a betterment.
 That's what they were looking for, a betterment.
 They didn't travel just to live.
-They travelled to look for a betterment with others.
+They traveled to look for a betterment with others.
 They looked for a betterment in life; they look to live with others in life.

-In the olden days they always figured the woman had to be well-matured, past eighteen, anyhow, to have a good marriage.
+In the olden days they always figured the woman had to be well-matured -- past eighteen, anyhow -- to have a good marriage.
 It was good if she was eighteen to twenty -- not too old, but she has to be in prime.

 Same with the man.
 He has to be capable.
 He has to be full-grown.
 They didn't drink in those days.
 They were hustlers -- able, neat; and they were a man -- solid, healthy.